NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Photo courtesy: Forest and Kim Starr

 In the herbal stores, sweet balm leaves; fresh or dried can be readily available.
-Choose fresh balm firm stems and leaves without any dark spots.
+Choose fresh balm with firm stems and leaves without any dark spots.

 Preparation of lemon balm tea

 To make an infusion, loosely fill the cup with a handful of roughly chopped fresh leaves of balm mint.
-Add (150 ml) of hot water, steep for 10-12 minutes.
+Add (150 ml) of hot water, and steep for 10-12 minutes.
 You can also put a teaspoonful of dried leaves instead.
 Drink up to 3 cups a day.

 Lemon balm is often combined with other soothing herbs, such as verbena, chamomile, and hibiscus, to relieve depression and calm mood.